kahunacohen/real-world-fp/README.md

-# Real World Functional Programming
+# Functional Programmers for Novices

 This post is aimed for intermediate JavaScript programmers, and/or those with very limited functional programming experience.
-I'll discuss what functional programming (fp) is, why to use it and how to integrate it into a real-world, existing project written mainly in a procedural and/or object-oriented style.
+I'll discuss what functional programming (fp) is, why to use it and how to integrate it into a real-world, existing code written in a procedural and/or object-oriented style.

 We'll examine how a feature is typically developed using a procedural, object-oriented approach vs. a more functional approach.
 I'll use an example, that while somewhat forced, exemplifies the main principles of functional programming.